 Jamestown is a tiny borough located in the state of Pennsylvania.
 With a population of 595 people and two constituent neighborhoods, Jamestown is the 898th largest community in Pennsylvania.
-Much of the housing stock in Jamestown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Jamestown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Jamestown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jamestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jamestown is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jamestown who work in office and administrative support (20.93%), healthcare (10.85%), and food service (8.53%).
+There are especially a lot of people living in Jamestown who work in office and administrative support (20.82%), food service (6.12%), and healthcare (5.71%).

 The overall crime rate in Jamestown is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Jamestown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Jamestown does not have a public transit system used by locals to get to and from work.

 The people who call Jamestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamestown residents report their race to be White.
-Important ancestries of people in Jamestown include Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in Jamestown include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Jamestown is English.
 Other important languages spoken here include Spanish and African languages.